Learning Goals

 • Seeks new information to solve problems or make informed decisions.

-• Analyzes and interprets the relevance and quality of information.
+• Analyzes and interprets the relevance and quality of information from multiple reliable sources.

 • Uses complex information to form an opinion or make a decision.

-• Creates new approaches to solve a problem.
+• Creates new approaches to solve a problem when conventional approaches are not applicable.

 • Health and Wellness